MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/full-text-search.md

 ```

 > [!NOTE]
 > English ("en-us" as the language) is the only supported language at this time.
-Other languages will be supported later in the preview.

 > [!IMPORTANT]
 > Wild card characters (*, []) are not currently supported in the full text policy or full text index.